 For decades, popular culture often associated weightlifting and strength training with men, while linking cardio and weight loss with women.
 These stereotypes were powerful but misleading.
-Exercises such as pull ups, progressive overload training, structured nutrition, and resistance work are not inherently masculine or feminine.
+Proving the opposite, are these icons of female bodybuilding:

 The best Personal Trainer tutors available